adminkov7/WatchMan-Site7/readme.txt

 1. Screen basic settings of the plugin
 2. Screen basic settings of the plugin (continue).
 Insert only your key for the Google Maps API KEY field, which you will receive by clicking on the link: https://console.developers.google.com/apis/credentials
+3. Setting up IMAP and SMTP access to mailboxes
-3. Example of registering and receiving a Google Maps API key
+4. Example of registering and receiving a Google Maps API key
-4. Screen Options are available at the top of the this plugin page
+5. Screen Options are available at the top of the this plugin page
-5. Compliance of the information panel with filters II level
+6. Compliance of the information panel with filters II level
-6. An example of working with a black list.
+7. An example of working with a black list.
 The visitor's IP is automatically entered in .htaccess
-7. Example of filling in the fields Black list for selected visitor's IP
+8. Example of filling in the fields Black list for selected visitor's IP
+9. File editor for: index.php, robots.txt, .htaccess, wp-config.php
+10. Viewer wp-cron tasks
+11. Statistic of visits to site
+12. Geolocation of visitor to site
+13. Managing the mailbox from this plugin

 == Changelog ==
-= 2.1.1 =
+= 2.1.0 =
-Expanded the functionality of the widget.
+Expanded the functionality of the widget

 = 2.2.1 =
-Automatic screen refresh mode using SSE technology (Server-Sent Events).
+Automatic screen refresh mode using SSE technology (Server-Sent Events)

 = 2.2.2 =
 The code is optimized.
-The work of modal windows has been improved.
+The work of modal windows has been improved

+= 2.2.3 =
+Managing the mailboxes of your site, as well as mail.ru, yandex.ru, yahoo.com, gmail.com

 == Frequently Asked Questions ==